learn-academy-2021-bravo/week-2-assessment-JJSanch/interview-questions.md

   Your answer: Taking an object and placing them into different variables

-  Researched answer: Destructuring is taking the properties of an object and placing them into individual, receallable variables.
+  Researched answer: Taking an object keys and set into variables, the pathway through the object to that particular key